anngult/anngult/README.md

 - 👋 Hi, I’m @anngult
 - 👀 I’m interested in Machine learning and AI developing, also C# and ..NET framework
-- 🌱 I’m currently learning Xamarin.Forms and working on my Python skills
+- 🌱 I’m currently learning .NET MAUI and working on my Python skills
 - 💞️ I’m looking to collaborate on any ML/C# projects
 - 📫 How to reach me annagult.official@gmail.com